udemy/videojs-sneakpeek/README.md

 Video.js Sneakpeek
 ===================
-A VideoJS plugin that enables showing a sneakpeek image on above the scrubber.
+A VideoJS plugin that enables showing a sneakpeek image above the scrubber.

 Using the Plugin
 ----------------